Theriac: Production

 The production of a proper theriac took months with all the collection and fermentation of herbs and other ingredients.
 It was supposed to be left to mature for years.
 As a result, it was also expensive and hence available only for the rich.

 According to the commentary on Exodus, Ki Tisa, the Spanish scholar Moses ben Nachman lists the ingredients of theriac as leaven, honey, flesh of wild beasts and reptiles, dried scorpion and viper.

 According to Galen, theriac reached its greatest potency six years after preparation and kept its virtues for 40 years.
 It was therefore good practice to make large batches; in 1712, 150 kg of theriac was prepared at one session in Maastricht in the Netherlands.

 By the time of the Renaissance, the making of theriac had become an official ceremony, especially in Italy.
-Pharmacists sold it as late as 1884.
+In Italy, pharmacists sold it as late as 1930.

 Theriaca Andromachi Senioris

 Theriaca andromachi or Venice Treacle contained 64 ingredients.
-In addition to viper flesh and opium, it included cinnamon, agarics and gum arabic.
+In addition to viper flesh and opium, it included cinnamon, agarikon and gum arabic.
 The ingredients were pulverized and reduced to an electuary with honey.

 The following ingredients for the theriac were taken from the Amsterdammer Apotheek (1683) and translated from the old Latin names into the Latin names now used where possible.
 Not all ingredients are known, and identifications and assignments below are tentative.